Setting Achievable New Years Resolutions

 You set these goals BECAUSE they achieve intermediate steps along your purposeful life journey towards your most desirable destinations.
 The clear reasons you have to achieve your chosen weight ranges will provide the strong and continuous motivation to actually reach your intermediate goals.

-That way when you are alone with a luscious piece of cake (loaded with calories) you will consider the reason you want to reach the 158 pound target, because you want to enjoy your passion for tennis, as more important than the brief pleasure the cake will bring, and you will gladly avoid eating even a bite.
+That way when you are alone with a luscious piece of cake (loaded with calories) you will consider the reason you want to reach the 158 pound target.
+You will put your passion for tennis, as more important than the brief pleasure the cake will bring.
+And you will gladly avoid eating even a bite.

-4. Turn your Resolutions into positive-only future goals.
+4. Turn your New Years Resolutions into positive-only future goals.
 Set goals that have a clear point of accomplishment, so you will know when they have been achieved.

 For example, set the goal of reducing your weight to 158 pounds, as opposed to just losing weight.
 Or set a goal to have the outside of your home painted to improve its appearance and protect it from the elements.

 5. Commit yourself to achieving your goals.
 If you are not committed to achieving a goal, either change it or drop it.
-If a goal is not important enough to you to attract your full commitment, it is not worth your bother.
 Changing the goal to gain your full commitment is much better for you.

 Dropping a goal because you are not committed is not a failure or a cause to be disappointed.
 It is a very practical and responsible thing to do.
 You will release more energy and time to accomplish the more important goals for which you ARE committed to completing.